stud131/docs-monaca/content/reference/cordova_7.1/inappbrowser.en.md

 can manually restore the default behaviour:

 {{<highlight javascript>}}
-delete window.open // Reverts the call back to it's prototype's default
+delete window.open // Reverts the call back to its prototype's default
 {{</highlight>}}

 Although `window.open` is in the global scope, InAppBrowser is not